Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

 \section{Permutation symmetric bases for exact diagonalization}

-In this section we describe the numerical method used in the main text to calculate behavior at finite $\rho_{ex}$.
-This is based on exploiting permutation symmetry of the Holstein--Tavis--Cummings (HTC) model under interchange of molecules.
-This permutation symmetry, in the single excitation subspace, was described in Ref.~\cite{zeb2017} (see in particular the Supplementary Information of that reference).
+In this appendix we describe the numerical method used to calculate behavior at finite $\rho_{ex}$.
+This is based on exploiting permutation symmetry of the Holstein--Tavis--Cummings model under interchange of molecules.
+This permutation symmetry, in the single excitation subspace, was described in Ref.~\cite{zeb2017,Zeb2022:FockMap} (see in particular the Supplementary Information of that reference), and in Ref.~\cite{Zeb2022:FockMap}.
 Here we describe how to extend these ideas to the case with multiple excited molecules.
+To make this appendix self contained, we include here some points discussed in those previous works.

 The main point to note is that, in general, there are many states that are equivalent when transformed by interchanging molecules.
 Our approach is based on keeping a single representative state for all states related to it by such permutations.
-We will first discuss how we label these representative states in Sec.~\ref{sec:basis-set}, then discuss how to write the Hamiltonian in terms of these basis states in Sec.~\ref{sec:htc-hamilt-perm}.
-Section~\ref{sec:cond-reduc-vibr} then shows how to extract information about the vibrational state of a given molecule, while Sec.~\ref{sec:calc-resp-funct} discusses calculation of the response functions shown in the main text.
+We will first discuss how we label these representative states in Sec.~\ref{sec:basis-set}, we then discuss how to write the Hamiltonian in terms of these basis states in Sec.~\ref{sec:htc-hamilt-perm}.
+Section~\ref{sec:cond-reduc-vibr} shows how to extract information about the vibrational state of a given molecule, while Sec.~\ref{sec:calc-resp-funct} discusses calculation of the response functions shown in Sec.~\ref{sec:hop-vib}.